mhink/react-ionize/README.md

 indicates that you _want_ it to be there, and that Ionize should ensure its presence when rendering.
-This can lead to slightly surprising behavior if you're unfamiliar with React- for instance, if you want a window to actually go away when you close it, you need to re-render its container and remove the window!
+This can lead to slightly surprising behavior if you're unfamiliar with React- for instance, if you want a window to actually go away when you close it, you need to make sure that the corresponding `<window/>` element actually gets unmounted!

 ### `<app />`
 Attachment point for event handlers related to the global app.
 Not strictly